Michigan online casinos, sportsbooks, and poker went live Jan. 2021.

-- 1933: Michigan passes the Racing Act of 1933 to authorize and regulate pari-mutuel horse racing.
-The Office of Racing Commissioner is created.
+- 1933: The Racing Act of 1933 authorizes and regulates pari-mutuel horse racing.
+The Office of Racing Commissioner was created.

-- July 4, 1984: The Bay Mills Indian Band opens the first tribal-sanctioned casino in the state on tribal land in Brimley.
-Kings Club Casino is the first tribally owned casino in the US.
+- 1984: Keweenaw Bay tribal member, Fred Dakota, challenges the state’s right to regulate Indian gaming.
+Dakota opens a single blackjack table casino, The Pines, in his garage.
+The Bay Mills Indian Band opens Kings Club Casino, the first tribal-sanctioned casino in the state on tribal land in Brimley, Michigan.
+Kings Club Casino is the first tribally owned casino in the U.S.

-- 1993: The Saginaw Chippewa Indian Tribe becomes the first tribe to sign a compact with the state.
-The tribe agrees to hand over 2% of winnings from the Soaring Eagle Casino & Resort in Mt.
-Pleasant.
+- 1993: The Saginaw Chippewa Indian Tribe became the first tribe to sign a gaming compact with the state.
+The tribe agrees to pay 2% of the winnings from its Soaring Eagle Casino & Resort in Mt.
+Pleasant, Michigan to the state.

 - Aug.
-31, 1996: The first Big Game, now the Mega Millions, ticket sells in Michigan.
-It brings the first multi-state lottery game — in conjunction with Georgia, Illinois, Maryland, Massachusetts and Virginia — to Michigan for the first time.
+31, 1996: The first Big Game, renamed the Mega Millions, ticket is sold in Michigan.
+The Big Game (Mega Millions) is the first multi-state lottery game in conjunction with Georgia, Illinois, Maryland, Massachusetts, and Virginia in Michigan.

 - November 1996: Michigan voters approve Proposal E, which authorizes the construction of three licensed casinos in Detroit.

-- 1997: The Michigan Gaming Control & Revenue Act passes and is signed into law.
-It authorizes the launch of three licensed casinos in Detroit.
+- 1997: The Michigan Gaming Control & Revenue Act is passed and signed into law.
+The act authorizes the operation of three licensed casinos in Detroit.

-- November 2014: Michigan’s iLottery officially launches, allowing players to buy tickets for instant keno and scratch-off game equivalents like Cashword and Pot O’ Gold from a computer, mobile phone or tablet device.
+- 2014: Michigan’s iLottery officially launches.
+Players can buy tickets for instant keno and scratch-off game equivalents like Cashword and Pot O’ Gold from a computer, mobile phone, or tablet device.

-- January 2016: The Michigan Lottery adds draw games to online sales.
-Players can purchase tickets online for the lotteries most popular draw games: Powerball, Mega Millions, Lotto 47 and Fantasy 5.
+- 2016: The Michigan Lottery adds draw games to online sales.
+Players can purchase tickets online for the lottery’s most popular draw games: Powerball, Mega Millions, Lotto 47, and Fantasy 5.

-- December 2019: Michigan lawmakers pass a package of bills legalizing online gambling, sports betting, fantasy sports and online poker.
-Michigan Gov. Gretchen Whitmer signs the bills into law, inviting existing tribal and commercial casinos to apply for sports betting and online gambling licenses.
+- 2019: Michigan lawmakers pass a package of bills legalizing online gambling, sports betting, fantasy sports, and online poker.
+Michigan Gov. Gretchen Whitmer signed the bills into law, inviting existing tribal and commercial casinos to apply for sports betting and online gambling licenses.

-- March 11, 2020: The first retail sportsbooks launched in the city of Detroit, as Greektown Casino-Hotel and MGM Grand Detroit launched.
-MotorCity Casino launched the next day.
+- March 2020: The first retail sportsbooks launched in Detroit at Greektown Casino-Hotel, MGM Grand Detroit, and MotorCity Casino.

-- Later 2020: Michigan will launch online and mobile sportsbooks, online casinos and online poker sites.
+- 2021: Michigan launched online and mobile sportsbooks, online casinos, and online poker sites.